-On March 6, 2000, Shaquille O'Neal was in the midst of what would be his lone MVP season as his Los Angeles Lakers hosted the LA Clippers.
-That day also happened to be O'Neal's 28th birthday and he had a party all night long against the Clippers' undermanned frontline.
+On March 6, 2000, Shaquille O’Neal was in the midst of what would be his lone MVP season as his Los Angeles Lakers matched up against the LA Clippers.
+That day also happened to be O’Neal’s 28th birthday and he had a party all night long against the Clippers’ undermanned frontline.

 O’Neal finished with 61 points (on 24-for-35 shooting and a 13-for-22 night at the free throw line), 23 rebounds and three assists as the Lakers dismantled the Clippers 123-103.
 It would end up being the greatest single-game performance of O’Neal’s regular-season career and one of the best single-game performances in Lakers’ lore as well.